zavvy logo

 The manager closely examines each review by peers and self-review.

-Calibration is another two weeks process.
+Performance calibration is another two weeks process.

 During calibration, managers of teams that work together meet and discuss the findings from peers and self-evaluations.
 They aim to validate the information collected during the cycle and establish where everyone stands.